danielrosehill/Linux-Voice-And-Dictation-Resources/README.md

-# Linux Voice And Dictation Resources
+# Linux-Friendly Voice Tech

 ![alt text](banner.png)

-## A snapshot of the evolving STT ecosystem for Linux
+## An index of voice technology tools accessible to Linux users

 ![Last Updated](https://img.shields.io/badge/Last%20Updated-November%2026%2C%202025-blue?style=flat-square)
 ![Repository Type](https://img.shields.io/badge/Type-Index-green?style=flat-square)
 ![Resources](https://img.shields.io/badge/Resources-100%2B-orange?style=flat-square)
 ![License](https://img.shields.io/badge/License-MIT-yellow?style=flat-square)

+## What's Here

+This repository gathers voice technology tools that are accessible to Linux desktop users.
+The collection spans a wide range:

+- **Real-time transcription** ("voice typing") - tools for live dictation
+- **Asynchronous transcription** - note-taking apps, meeting transcribers, audio-to-text converters
+- **Voice assistants** - voice-controlled interfaces and assistants
+- **Development frameworks** - libraries and toolkits for building voice applications

+For a tool to be "Linux accessible," it needs to offer one of: a native GUI, a CLI, a web UI (self-hosted or cloud), or SaaS with browser access.

 ## Keywords

-- Speech to text (STT)
 - Automatic speech recognition (ASR)
-- Linux note transcription
+- Speech-to-text (STT)
-- Linux voice control
+- Linux voice typing
-- Linux transcription
 - Linux dictation
+- Voice control
+- Transcription

-## The Boom In Linux STT/ASR (Whisper - Present)
+## The Voice Tech Boom on Linux

-For a long time, voice support on Linux was very partial: the platform was mostly ignored by major dictation providers, owing to small desktop share, and voice assistant tools were hampered, in large part, by that fact - transcription being required for "assistants" which convert understood commands into shell commands/actions.
+For years, voice support on Linux was sparse.
+Major dictation providers ignored the platform due to small desktop market share, and voice assistant projects struggled without reliable transcription backends.

-Since OpenAI open-sourced Whisper, there has been an explosion of tools.
-We now have a familiar Linux problem: lots of splintered projects!
+Since OpenAI open-sourced Whisper, the landscape has transformed dramatically.
+We've gone from a handful of options to an explosion of projects—now presenting a familiar Linux challenge: many splintered efforts across the ecosystem.

-I created this repo because - having been using voice for most typing for about a year now - I wanted to gather a list of projects to "check out" (over time).
+I created this repo as a Linux user passionate about voice technology, wanting to gather and organize the rapidly growing list of tools.
+What was once a short list is now quite extensive, and my aim is to help others (and myself) navigate and explore this space.

 ## Quick Navigation